 lasso being thrown at runaway lungs

-Don’t Give up on Asthma Control!
+Don’t Give Up on Asthma Control!

 Asthma control.

 Asthma is an episodic disease.
-This means that your asthma can be under control for a while and then have flare ups.
+This means that your asthma can be under control for a while and then have flare-ups.
 While there is no cure for asthma, it can be controlled.
 For some more than others, obtaining asthma control can be incredibly difficult and frustrating.
 Here are three tips to control asthma:

 Asthma control tip #1: Revisit your asthma action plan often

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

 Asthma control tip #2: Find the right treatments